localstack/docs/content/en/integrations/terraform/index.md

 }
 ```

-## Further reading
+## Further Reading

-For more examples, you can take a look at our [terraform sample](https://github.com/localstack/localstack-pro-samples/tree/master/terraform-resources) or the [terraform localstack section](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/guides/custom-service-endpoints#localstack).
+For more examples, you can take a look at our [Terraform sample](https://github.com/localstack/localstack-pro-samples/tree/master/terraform-resources) or the [Terraform LocalStack section](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/guides/custom-service-endpoints#localstack).

-### Community resources
+### Community Resources

 * [Localstack with Terraform and Docker for running AWS locally.
 2021-07-04](https://dev.to/mrwormhole/localstack-with-terraform-and-docker-for-running-aws-locally-3a6d)